LazyDev26/w-bud/README.md

 After a run completes, you review the diff in the UI.
 If you're happy, merge the feature branch into your main branch using your normal git workflow.
 If not, discard it — nothing in your original repo was touched.

+### Repository Prompts

+Each registered repo can have an optional **prompt** — free-text instructions specific to that codebase.
+Examples:

+- *"This is a Go microservice using chi router.
+Always run `go vet` after changes."*
+- *"React 19 + Tailwind v4 frontend.
+Use functional components with hooks only."*
+- *"Monorepo — only modify packages under `packages/core/`."*

+Repo prompts are configured in the Repo Registry page (click the document icon on any repo row, or set it when adding/editing a repo).

+When a run includes repos that have prompts, a **"Repository-Specific Instructions"** section is automatically added to both the planning and execution prompts.
+If no repos in the run have prompts, nothing is added — the prompt stays clean.

 ---

 ## Run Pipeline